 Include all your important graduation info on your Virtual Graduation Ceremony Center page.

 No graduation ceremony would be complete without a program, but rather than the traditional hard-copy version, your 2020 program should be posted online, linked to your VGC page.
 A virtual graduation program is far superior to any printed ones, for it includes images and additional info about the grad.

 - Using Google Slides, create a grad template, a single slide that shows the grad’s name, photo, a comment from the grad and his or her plans

 - Using Google Forms, send out a 2-question form to all grads, asking for 50 words or less and future plans.
-Also request graduation photos or use those supplied for the senior yearbook.
+Also, request graduation photos or use those supplied for the senior yearbook.

-- Assemble the student slides in alphabetical order, parcel into alphabetical segments: (A-C, D-F, etc.) and post via links in ‘See Grads Here’ section on VGC.
+- Assemble the student slides in alphabetical order, parcel them into alphabetical segments: (A-C, D-F, etc.) and post via links in ‘See Grads Here’ section on VGC.

 3. Produce the ceremony itself